edunseng/BSBANK/README.md

 - `create_table_structure.sql`: Constructs the database schema, including the creation of tables and their respective columns, data types, and constraints.
 - `create_relations.sql`: Establishes foreign key constraints to link related tables, which is crucial for maintaining data consistency across the database.
 - `remove_relations.sql`: Provides a way to remove all established relationships, useful during the restructuring or teardown of the database.
+- `createsymlink_server.bat`: Automates the creation of symbolic links for SQL Server filegroups, facilitating better organization and management of database files on the server.

 ## Contributing